Cover Letter

 4. Request A LinkedIn Introduction

-Man successfully gets his foot in the door at a company
+Man on laptop successfully gets his foot in the door at a company

 Bigstock

-When you come across a hiring manager on LinkedIn that you want to connect with, find another LinkedIn member who knows him or her and request an introduction (not right away).
+When you come across a hiring manager on LinkedIn that you want to connect with, find another LinkedIn member who knows them and request an introduction (not right away).
 When you stop by the profile of someone you want to connect with, LinkedIn shows your mutual connections.
 If you leverage these specific connections into an introduction request, you're essentially getting a "warm" referral.

 Make your case to the connection you want the introduction from.
 Sell them on the reason you want the introduction and assure them your request is serious.
 We strongly recommend leveraging a "serving" approach that involves offering something of value before you make a request of any networking contact.